Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ### Part 4 — AgentCore and Production

 - **Module 10** — [AgentCore concepts](/Docs/posts/2026/06/09/prompt-tool-design-10-agentcore-concepts/) — Runtime, Gateway, Memory, Identity, Observability, and which piece of hand-rolled plumbing each one replaces.
-- **Module 11** — [Gateway: your existing APIs as agent tools](/Docs/posts/2026/06/09/prompt-tool-design-11-gateway/) — expose a .NET Lambda as a tool.
+- **Module 11** — [Gateway: a .NET Lambda as an agent tool](/Docs/posts/2026/06/09/prompt-tool-design-11-gateway/) — expose your Module 8 Lambda as a tool.
 No Python, no MCP server.
 - **Module 12** — [Capstone: end to end](/Docs/posts/2026/06/09/prompt-tool-design-12-capstone/) — wire it all together and write down what "done" actually means for an AI feature.

 ---